projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

 #.
 For a default prebuilt ACRN binary in the E2E package, you must have 4
    CPU cores or enable "CPU Hyper-Threading" in order to have 4 CPU threads for 2 CPU cores.
 #.
 Follow :ref:`these instructions <Ubuntu Service OS>` to set up the ACRN Service VM
-   based on Ubuntu.
+   based on Ubuntu, this article is validated on the following configurations.
    Please note that only ACRN hypervisors compiled for SDC scenario support Kata Containers currently.

+   - ACRN v1.6.1 (tag: acrn-2020w18.4-140000p)
+   - Ubuntu 18.04.4

 Install Docker